 The scale shows that you lost three pounds, but it does not tell you if you lost fat or muscle.
 Testing your body fat percentage will tell you how much fat you lost and how much muscle you’ve gained.
 You see even though the scale says you lost three pounds, you could have lost 8 pounds of fat and gained 5 pounds of muscle.
 That would equal a net loss of 3 pounds.

-As a trainer, I always test my clients body fat percentage.
+a trainer, I always test my clients body fat percentage.
 There are three main ways to measure body fat.
 They are calipers, bio-impedance devices and hydrostatic testing.
 Hydrostatic testing can be done at universities or hospitals, but tend to be more expensive than most people are willing to pay for a body fat test.

-pers and bio-impedance, or hand held, devices are more common.
+Calipers and bio-impedance, or hand held, devices are more common.
 Both have a margin of error of about 3-4%.
 Calipers are better if someone else takes the measurements for you and they are trained professionals.
 Caliper measurements need to be taken in at least three areas (usually belly, thigh and triceps) and then average them all out to get an overall body fat percentage.

 Bio-impedance devices are easy to do by yourself.
 It takes about 7 seconds for a reading to register.
 The reading can vary depending on your body’s hydration levels, sodium levels, temperature, and a host of other things.
 There are devices that you can hold in your hands or ones you can step on.